 #2 Understand your candidate funnel.

 Sourcing is a numbers game.
 You need know what the funnel looks like, why it looks that way, and shape your strategy accordingly to build a pipeline if top candidates fall through.
+A hiring funnel (or recruiting funnel) is a way of breaking down candidates' journey through the sequential stages of the hiring process, starting with sourcing leads and applicants and ending with an offer.

 The shape of your funnel will differ when segmented by sourcing channel.
 There are many ways to source a candidate, not all are equal, and performance can vary by role.
 We recommend: